separateurCreated with Sketch.

 Years ago, Blythe Fike shared that when she questioned whether she was “doing enough” to celebrate the liturgical year with her children, a wise priest told her, “Just make sure they know the story.”
 (I wish I could find her Instagram post about it!)

-I keep coming back to that, and that’s where I’ve settled down with it all.
-I do the Advent wreath and I read my kids the Christmas story.
-We talk about the Christmas story, about its beauty and its truth.
+I keep coming back to that.
+In our house, we light the Advent wreath and sing, and I read my kids the Christmas story.
+We talk about the story, about its beauty and its truth.

 I try to slow down and enjoy the Christmas preparations.
 We rest, and we revel in the joy of the season and of Christ coming down to earth.
 I wouldn’t have it any other way.